-Apart from just looking great, massaging the scalp has a variety of services, ranging from removing build-up to encouraging longer strands—all of which provides a compelling argument for investing in a scalp massage brush for hair development and a healthy overall head of hair (read more about how a scalp brush affects the hair on idiva.com).
+In addition to looking great, scalp massage provides many services, from removing growths to lengthening strands, all of which make a compelling argument for purchasing a scalp massage brush for hair development and health in general (read more about how the brush affects hair at idiva.com).

 What Is a Scalp Brush?

 Here’s what Los Angeles-based dermatologist Jessica Wu says on the subject.

 Studies have shown that scalp massage can increase hair thickness by stretching living hair follicle cells and stimulating them to produce thicker, individual hairs, so I would recommend it to anyone who wants thicker hair.